graveja0/health-care-markets/README.md

 adopted, which will result in considerably more variation in HHI measures across different geographies (e.g., PCSAs vs. CZs vs. HRRs)

-The SK\&A data are the basis of the HHI measures for office-based physicians, as described in Richards et al. (2017).
+The SK&A data are the basis of the HHI measures for office-based physicians, as described in Richards et al. (2017).

 From Richards et al. (2017):